After the dazzle of day is gone,

 (Did you guess the celestial laws are yet to be work’d over and rectified?)

-From the whole dome shoot down points of light, rapport with me, through the clear blue-black,
+From the whole dome shooting down points of light, rapport with me, through the clear blue-black,

 A curious general luminousness throughout to sight, sense, and soul,